 - 1. Organizing conferences, service on conference committees - 2.
-Active in relevant professional and learned societies (e.g., offices held, committee work, and other responsibilities)
+Active in relevant professional and learned societies (e.g., offices held, committee work, and other responsibilities) - 3.
+Service to enhance diversity, equity, inclusion, and belonging

-V. Administration
+B.V.
+Administration

 Administration describes a management and leadership role in programs that serve the mission of College of Earth and Mineral Sciences.
 This role may encompass responsibilities such as the management of personnel and budget, outreach endeavors, the development of new revenue opportunities, strategic planning, and program evaluation.
 In general, a guideline for evaluating evidence presented for promotion through these ranks should demonstrate notable transitions from "effectively directs a component of a program within a unit" to "serves as a role model in the administration of unit-level programs," to "provides administrative leadership and mentoring to 'mission critical' programs both within the college and university."